"One country, two systems" is renewed in Hong Kong

 labour, being done mostly by robots.
 New tactics and information can

 simply be programmed into the aircraft, or they can "learn"

 hypersonic engines, inhuman reaction times and improved weaponry, these

 craft would run rings around human pilots of earlier decades.
 Following

 the retirement of the F-35 Lightning II, manned fighter planes are now

 2060 Chiron is a minor planet found in the outer Solar System.* Discovered in 1977, it became the first in a new class of objects known as centaurs – small bodies orbiting between Saturn and Uranus – and named after the race of half-man/half-horses from Greek mythology, in recognition of their dual comet/asteroid nature.

 2060 Chiron has a radius of around 145 miles (233 km) and a parabolic orbit going from just inside the orbit of Saturn (8.5 AU) to just outside the orbit of Uranus (19 AU).
 With an orbital period of 51 years, it reaches perihelion in 2047.* As part of the recent exploration of the Kuiper Belt,* an unmanned robotic probe has been sent to intercept it, arriving this year.

-The mission returns critical data about Chiron's size, shape, polar obliquity, atmosphere, surface morphology, surface composition, internal structure, surface activity (including the nature of Chiron's outbursts), and its origin.
+The mission returns vital data about Chiron's size, shape, polar obliquity, atmosphere, surface morphology, composition, internal structure, surface activity (including the nature of Chiron's outbursts), and its origin.
 NASA had been planning for such a mission as far back as 1994.*